cssidy/decoy-mail/README.md

 # Doppelganger Mail
 #### Diverting today's spam, preventing tomorrow's spam.

 Doppelganger Mail acts as your spam-fighting email assistant.
-It has a mischevious and vengeful personality.
+It has a mischievous and vengeful personality.
 It uses social engineering and digital aggression to thwart spammers and waste their time, ultimately making their chances of spamming less favorable.

 This is a great compliment to modern, passive algorithm-based methods of filtering spam.
 As it stands, this code must run in the terminal continuously and be synced to a single Gmail account.